aws-deepracer-community/deepracer-log-guru/README.md

 ## News

-* 20th May 2021: Version 3.1.0 has now arrived, adding the new "track fitting" feature and fixing various bugs including the issue in version 3.0.1
+* 20th May 2021: Version 3.1.0 has now arrived, adding the new "track fitting" feature and fixing various bugs including the fatal defect in version 3.0.1
 * 20th May 2021: Version 3.0.1 has been withdrawn due to a fatal defect
 * 24th April 2021: Version 3.0.0 has now arrived, with many new features and fixes